 Weekly Update: Happy Thanksgiving!

-All of us here at Judicial Watch wish you a Happy and Blessed Thanksgiving!
+So, on behalf of everyone here at Judicial Watch, let me wish you a very Happy Thanksgiving!